Corruption-robust exploration in episodic reinforcement learning: Instantiation to tabular MDPs

-\paragraph{Concentration bounds for idealized stochastic model estimates.} The following two lemmas bound the global and subsampled idealized stochastic model estimates respectively. \onespace \begin{restatable}{lemma}{globalidealizedtabular} With probability $1 - \delta/8$, it holds simultaneously for all $\xa\in\states\times \actions$ and $k\in [K]$:
+\xhdr{Concentration bounds for idealized stochastic model estimates.} The following two lemmas bound the global and subsampled idealized stochastic model estimates.
+Their proof follows standard concentration and uniform convergence arguments via a covering technique and is provided in Appendix~\ref{app:idealized_stociastic_tabular} for completeness. \begin{lemma} With probability $1 - \frac{\delta}{8}$, simultaneously for all $\xa\in\states\times \actions$, $k\in [K]$, it holds:

-We denote by $\eventglest$ the event that the above inequalities occur. \end{restatable} \begin{proof}[Proof Sketch] Since the idealized sequence $\rstoch\kh$ and $\xstoch\khpl$ is constructed to reflect the uncorrupted rewards and transitions, we can apply standard concentration tools for stochastic processes.
-Specifically, the first inequality follows from an application of the Azuma-Hoeffiding martingale concentration inequality, and the second by combining Azuma-Hoeffiding with a covering over all possible value functions.
-The full proof is provided in \Cref{app:global_stochastic}. \end{proof}